brysonomicon/1800_202410_11/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* I am Phyo Thu Kha.
-I am writing something.
+* I am Phyo Thu Kha, contributor to the Brysonomicon. wee
 * I am Richard, contributor to the Brysonomicon. woo
 * I'm Bryson, the author of the Brysonomicon.